-The Vitiligo Working Group is supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, part of the National Institutes of Health.
+The Vitiligo Working Group is supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases(NIAMS), part of the National Institutes of Health(NIH).
 In 2017, the group published guidelines on current and emerging treatments for vitiligo.
-The Working Group

-Proprietary Information of Blue Cross and Blue Shield of Alabama An Independent Licensee of the Blue Cross and Blue Shield Association Blue Advantage Medical Policy #301 indicated that psoralens with ultraviolet A has largely been replaced by narrowband ultraviolet B, but that "PUVA may be considered in patients with darker Fitzpatrick skin phototypes or those with treatment-resistant vitiligo (level I evidence)."
+The Working Group indicated that psoralens with UVA has largely been replaced by NB-UVB, but that "PUVA may be considered in individuals with darker Fitzpatrick skin phototypes or those with treatment-resistant vitiligo (level I evidence)."
 The Working Group also stated that "Targeted phototherapy (excimer lasers and excimer lamps) can be considered when <10% of body surface area is affected (level II evidence)."

-U.S. Preventive Services Task Force Recommendations
+U.S. Preventive Services Task Force Recommendations Not applicable.

-Not applicable.